Elance Telephone Ettiquette Test Answers

 Ask the person to call you back later that night.

-Speak clearly and let the person know why you called.
+clearly and let the person know why you called.

 Demand action immediately in a loud and angry voice.